mvondracek/VR-MitR-C2-Bigscreen/README.md

   STUN servers was sufficient for this proof of concept.
 With support for STUN servers, we were able to connect with users across Internet without complications.
 - Peer connection establishment is currently supported only with participants who are already in the room.
-  This command & control panel does not initiate the connection but accepts incoming connections.
+  This command & control dashboard does not initiate the connection but accepts incoming connections.
 This was sufficient for this proof of concept
-- Command and control panel currently does not support reconnecting to zombies after page refresh.
+- Command and control dashboard currently does not support reconnecting to zombies after page refresh.
 Please restart relay server if you refresh the panel.